minitest/minitest/README.txt

                                setup/teardown dance.
 minitest-bang               :: Adds support for RSpec-style let! to immediately
-                               invoke let statements before each test. minitest-capistrano         :: Assertions and expectations for testing Capistrano recipes. minitest-capybara           :: Capybara matchers support for minitest unit and
+                               invoke let statements before each test. minitest-bisect             :: Helps you isolate and debug random test failures. minitest-capistrano         :: Assertions and expectations for testing Capistrano recipes. minitest-capybara           :: Capybara matchers support for minitest unit and